top of page

 WHO CAN IMPLEMENT ABA THERAPY?

 ABA therapy programs should be developed and overseen by qualified individuals.
 Certification as a Board Certified Behavior Analyst (BCBA) by the Behavior Analyst Certification Board is indication that a clinician has met minimal educational and experience/training standards in the field of behavior analysis.
+Additionally, behavior analysts practicing in Georgia must be Licensed Behavior Analysts.
 Those certified are ethically bound to practice with only populations and interventions for which they have been trained.
 You can learn more about the standards and ethical requirements, and locate certified professionals here

-At EBG, all clinicians providing assessment and plan development are Board Certified Behavior Analysts, and all direct implementers are Registered Behavior Technicians.
+At EBG, all clinicians providing assessment and plan development are Board Certified Behavior Analysts and Licensed Behavior Analysts, and all direct implementers are Registered Behavior Technicians.

 Generalization of skills is an essential component of effective ABA therapy.
-Therefore therapists, parents, family members, teachers, and others can be trained to implement behavior analytic programming with ongoing supervision from a qualified BCBA.
+Therefore therapists, parents, family members, teachers, and others can be trained to implement behavior analytic programming with ongoing supervision from a qualified behavior analyst.

 WHO CAN RECEIVE ABA THERAPY?